symfony/symfony-docs/guides/security/users.rst

 During authentication, Symfony2 tries to retrieve a user matching the client credentials (most of the time a username and a password).
-As Symfony2 makes no assumption about the client/user PHP representation, it's up to the application to define a user class and hook it up with Symfony2 via a user provider class.
+As Symfony2 makes no assumption about the client/user PHP representation, it's up to the application to define a user class and hook it up with Symfony2 via an user provider class.

 .. index::